Sam Worthen

 Samuel Lee Worthen (born January 17, 1958) is an American former NBA player who currently is touring as the coach of the Washington Generals, the team that perennially loses to the Harlem Globetrotters.
-He was well known for his play at the Rucker Park Tournament.
+He was named in ESPN's "Elite 24: Rucker Park legends".

 Sam Worthen was an All-American point guard at Marquette University from 1978 to 1980 under coach Hank Raymonds.
 He led the Warriors in assists during his junior year and scoring and assists in his senior year.
 Worthen led the Warriors to a win over 10th ranked Notre Dame on the road in 1980.
 Worthen was named to Basketball Weekly's second team after his junior and senior seasons.
 He was also named to Sports Page magazine's first team, United States Basketball Writers Association first team, UPI, third team and top newcomers of 1979, Playboy magazine pre-season basketball edition.